 A drain and spin may help shorten drying times for some heavy fabrics or special-care items by removing excess water.

-- Push Cycle Control Knob in and turn clockwise until indicator points to the bar located just before an OFF area on the dial, as illustrated. - 2.
+- Push Cycle Control Knob in and turn clockwise until indicator points to one of the bars on the dial, as illustrated. - 2.
 Pull Cycle Control Knob out.
 The washer will drain and spin.

 What happens in each cycle